Update: Now that Google has announced the Mini and the Max versions of the Google Home, we've updated our comparison to include this new hardware.

 So who has the best price?
 As you can see, Apple's out of the running here, but whether Google or Amazon is on top is a bit of a push.
-If you're looking for the dead cheapest smart speaker, Amazon's Echo Dot is it.
-But if you want a cheap smart speaker that actually plays music at full volume, Home is the winner.
+If you're looking for the dead cheapest smart speaker then they're both pretty equal.
+But if you want a cheap smart speaker that actually plays music at full volume, Amazon looks like it might have the edge.

 While they seem about the same on paper at this snapshot in time, Google and Apple have the potential to blow Amazon out of the water thanks to the massive library of existing services they have at their disposal.